Cancel Class 12 CBSE exams, unfair to keep students under pressure till June: Priyanka Gandhi | Education

 ''The Class 12 exams have been postponed and a review of the situation will be done after June 1.
 Students will be given at least a 15-day notice before the exams are conducted,'' a Ministry of Education official said.

+Reacting to the development, the Congress, in a tweet posted on its official Twitter handle, said, ''Well done Modi ji, listening to sound advice from Shri @Rahulgandhi, Smt. @priyankgandhi & the Congress party will go a long way in mending our nation.'' ''It is our democratic duty to work together for the betterment of our people.
+It's good to see BJP finally put nation over ego,'' the party said.

-Priyanka Gandhi had on Sunday written to the education minister seeking cancellation of the CBSE Board exams, saying it will be impossible to ensure the safety of students at crowded exam centres.
+Priyanka Gandhi had on Sunday written to Education Minister Ramesh Pokhriyal Nishank seeking cancellation of the CBSE Board exams, saying it will be impossible to ensure the safety of students at crowded exam centres.

 Former Congress chief Rahul Gandhi had also urged the government earlier this week to cancel the exams.